davetron5000/optparse-plus/tutorial/2_bootstrap.md

 $: << File.join(File.dirname(__FILE__),'..','lib')
 ```

-This puts the directory `lib` relative to the `bin` directory where our executable lives into Ruby's load path.
-This will allow
-*us* to run the app easily, but for your users, it's not necessary and it's generally not a good idea to modify the load path.
-In order to run our directly, we'll need to use `bundle exec`, like so:
+This puts the `lib` directory, that is relative to the `bin` directory (where our executable lives), into Ruby's load path.
+This will allow *us* to run the app easily, but for your users, it's not necessary if you distribute your app with RubyGems (which you should do) and it's generally not a good idea to modify the load path.
+In order to run the app directly during development, we'll need to use `bundle exec`, like so (note that we won't be running our app a lot in development, but scripting it using Aruba so we can test its behavior in an automated way):

 ```sh
 $ bundle exec bin/fullstop --help